Securige operator user interface

 Sensors in shops, banks and home transmit the status signals.
 Rapid response teams are on duty throughout a city.
 Operator watches the events and directs the teams with the program.

 I’ve designed the user interface for the new version of the program:

-The user interface is designed so that one operator would to be able to observe more objects with less errors and less fatigue.
+The user interface is designed so that one operator would to be able to observe more properties with less errors and less fatigue.

 Before, the alarm signals were emphasised and drew attention even after the danger has passed.
-Now, the signals are classified dynamically: the intrusion signal becomes cleared when the client takes the object off-guard.
+Now, the signals are classified dynamically: the intrusion signal becomes cleared when the client takes the property off-guard.